AUTOMATIC-BRAIN-ANS/PRSA/README.md

 # PRSA

 Repository contains source code to calculate phase rectified signal averaging (PRSA).
 PRSA is capable of detecting and quantifying quasi-periodic oscillations masked by the nonstationary nature of composite signals and noise.
-More detiales could be found in:
+More detailes could be found in:

 Kantelhardt JW, Bauer A, Schumann AY, Barthel P, Schneider R, Malik M, Schmidt G. Phase-rectified signal averaging for the detection of quasi-periodicities and the prediction of cardiovascular risk.
 Chaos.
 2007 Mar;17(1):015112. doi: 10.1063/1.2430636.